-01. Purpose.
-Pursuant to Sections 72-602(1)-(2), Idaho Code, employers must submit a FROI and/or SROI in accordance with these rules.
-(3-23-22)
+OIL Purpose.
+Pursuant to Sections 72 602(1) (2), Idaho Code, employers must submit a FROI and/or SROI in accordance with these rules.
+(3 23 22)

 02. EDI Reporting.
-The Commission requires electronic submission of FROIs and SROIs in accordance with the most current versions of the IAIABC EDI Claims Release 3.0, or release 3.1 after September 14, 2023, and the Commission's EDI Guides and Tables from any employer not otherwise exempt by these rules.
+The Commission adopts the requires electronic submission of FROIs and SROIs in accordance with the most current versions of the IAIABC's electronic claims record layout and transaction standards as the required reporting mechanism for all initial claim filings and subsequent reports EDI Claims Release 3.0, or release 3.1 after September 14, 2023, and the Commission's EDI Guides and Tables from any employer not otherwise exempt by these rules.
+The Commission's EDI Claims Guides and Tables are available on the website.
 Each FROI and SROI must comply with formatting requirements and must contain the information identified as mandatory or mandatory conditional, as applicable.
 (4-6-23)

 03. Trading Partner Agreements.
 Before commencing with electronic reporting, Trading Partners shall electronically submit a Trading Partner Agreement with the Commission, which the Commission must approve prior to submitting reports.
 This agreement must provide the effective date to send and receive electronic reports, the acceptable data to be sent and received, the method of transmission to be used, and other pertinent elements.
 This agreement will identify the insurance carrier, the Claims Administrator, the sender of the electronic files, and the electronic filing method.
 To ensure the accuracy of reported data, the Trading Partner must maintain their profile to reflect changes as they occur and the Commission may make periodic audits of Trading Partner files.
-In the event that a Trading Partner Agreement is entered into by a Claims Administrator, notice to the Trading Partner of a FROI shall be deemed to be notice to the underlying insurance carrier or self-insured employer.
+In the event that If a Trading Partner Agreement is entered into by a Claims Administrator, notice to the Trading Partner of a FROI shall be deemed to be notice to the underlying insurance carrier or self-insured employer.
 (3-23-22)